Information for Authors including editorial standards for the preparation of manuscripts

 Letters to the Editor: should be directed to the Editor regarding published material or information of timely interest and particularly if controversy exists.
 It should be brief not exceed 8000 characters including spaces. with no more of 10 references, and only 1 figure and/or table.
 If the letter is related to a previously published article on Acta Italica Otorhinolaryngologica, it must be submitted within 6 months of publication.
 Letters commenting on papers are sent to the authors of those papers for a response.

 Clinical Techniques and Technology: a short report on innovative solutions to clinical problems by unique methods: a) surgical techniques or medical management; b) new devices or technology.
-The manuscripts cannot be only theoretical but must include clinical data on 3 or more subjects.
+The manuscripts cannot be only theoretical but must include clinical data on at least 5 subjects.
 Submissions must have a title page, an unstructured abstract and key words.
 Manuscript length: no more than 15000 characters including spaces, 5 references, and a total of 5 original and quality illustrations (figures and/or tables).
 Manuscript should must conform to the following format: a) Introduction b) description of the clinical techniques or technology c) Discussion that should clearly indicate how the reported work fits with the current body of world literature.

 Submitting revisions: if the Authors are invited to submit a revised paper, they should re- submit it by (Editorial Manager) uploading it at our Editorial Manager using password and username used to complete the first submission.
 Please re-named your manuscript as “Revised manuscript n…”.

 - Please include at the beginning of the same file a letter to reviewers describing the changes made point-by-point according to the reviewer’s comments.

 - Please be sure to upload all parts of the submission including main manuscript and figures.

 - Please ensure that you return your manuscript with the changes clearly marked (you can use the Track Changes function in Word or simply highlight where changes have been made).